Preparing for College – What to Do in High School

 Join Clubs and Organizations – What activities can you participate in at LCM?
 Several of the clubs have their own webpages as well under Campus Life.
 Contact the club advisor if interested in learning more.

-– Texas colleges look at your “quartile” to determine admission.
+– Many four-year Texas colleges look at your “quartile” to determine admission.
 Your High School transcript shows your “quartile,” which is determined by your class rank.
 In Texas, students in the top 10% (other than UT-Austin) have automatic admittance to Texas public colleges, so they have no required SAT/ACT scores (however, certain majors may require certain scores).
-Those students not in the top 10% or attending colleges outside Texas can be automatically admitted if they have the required SAT/ACT scores determined by their quartile.
+Those students not in the top 10% (or 25% at some colleges) or attending colleges outside Texas can be automatically admitted if they have the required SAT/ACT scores determined by their quartile.
 While the above form shows several colleges often attended by LCM students, click here to see all public Texas colleges and universities.
-If looking at out-of-state or private colleges, check that their websites for admission requirements.
+If looking at out-of-state or private colleges, check their websites for admission requirements.
+For Fall 2021, many colleges and universities have gone TEST OPTIONAL – your grades, activities, etc. will be considered.

 – Texas colleges also require that you demonstrate the necessary skills to be successful in college courses.
 Once admitted to college, you will then register for courses.
 In Texas, you must prove college-ready skills to be in certain courses or be placed in developmental/remedial courses to acquire those skills.
 The TSI (Texas Success Initiative) test measures your reading, writing, and math skills.
 You can also prove college-ready skills by getting certain SAT/ACT scores or completing dual-enroll college courses to be exempt from the TSI.